 The bridge from mainland Victoria to Phillip Island

 Phillip Island is a popular destination in Victoria not only for visiting tourists but many Australians who take weekends away or longer holidays there.
 And they all come to spend time on the beaches, get up close and personal with the local wildlife, be amazed at the rugged coastline and enjoy the vibrant atmosphere of the main town of Cowes.
 I have been to Phillip Island a number of times and love it even more with each visit.
-Even though many visitors may go for the day I would suggest you try to stay at least a couple of days so you can truly appreciate all the things to see and do on Phillip Island.
-Here are my top things to see and do.
+Even though many visitors may go for the day I would suggest you try to stay at least a couple of days.
+Then you can truly appreciate all the things to see and do on Phillip Island.
+Here are my top things to see and do on Phillip Island.

 The best time to visit Phillip Island

-Phillip Island can be visited any time of year however, during the summer months the island’s population swells with services stretched, accommodation more expensive, cafes pumping, over crowded beaches and busy roads.
+Phillip Island can be visited any time of year.
+During the summer months though the island’s population swells with services stretched, accommodation more expensive, cafes pumping, over crowded beaches and busy roads.
 Many people come to the island to see the nightly penguin parade and if this is your goal you might consider going in the warmer months as sitting on a freezing beach may be a deterrent.
 Note that over summer the penguins come ashore later to coincide with darkness.
 So if you have come only for a day trip expect to be arriving home late.

 Where is Phillip Island and how to get there